 Our big topic for the Autumn Term is Ancient Egypt.
 During the term, we will be reading 'The Time Travelling Cat' and developing our written skills and understanding of vocabulary from this text.

 This term we will be reviewing your children's understanding of place value and written methods for addition, subtraction, multiplication and division.
 We will then be revisiting fractions and decimals.
 Your support with your child's homework is appreciated.

 During this term, we will carry on learning about the Ancient Egyptians and the children will have the chance to explore an Egyptian tomb when they take part in our 'Tomb day' event.
 This will include learnng about hieroglyphics, Howard Carter, mummification and Pharaohs.

 PE and Games

-Swimming recommences on Thursday 27th April.
-Please make sure that your child continues to bring both their swimming kit and a waterproof coat.
+Swimming will recommence on Thursday 2nd December.
+Please make sure that your child continues to bring both their swimming kit and a waterproof coat is a necessity.